yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

-# Required preparations for debugging an ESP32 board:
+# Required preparations for online debugging a ESP32 board:

 ## Scenario 1: Debugging an ESP32-S3 via builtin JTAG adapter:

 ESP32-S3 dev boards featuring two USB ports can be debugged without usage of an external JTAG adapter (e.g. ESP32-Prog).
-Therefore the preparation for online debugging is quickly done:
+Only a few steps need to be done:

 ### a) Connect both USB ports on the dev board with the computer: